Vincenzo dal Prato: Early life

-Criticism
+Career

 In 1781, 24 years old, he was called upon to perform the role of Idamante in Mozart's Idomeneo re di Creta at Munich, although after his first collaboration Mozart was not impressed by dal Prato.

 From the letters which Mozart wrote to his father up to 1780, it appears that all his dealings with castrati had been difficult.
 Mozart stated Manzuoli was brilliant but stubborn, Rauzzini was immature and unpredictable, Tenducci was a renowned libertine, but he had a naturally charming voice and seemed a natural for the role.
 Mozart had been commissioned to write Idomeneo for the carnival of 1781 and the role of Idamante was to be given to a castrato.
 Mozart had a very poor opinion of dal Prato, and he was to be primo uomo in name only.
 He did not consider him worthy of such an important role.

 After Idomeneo, dal Prato remained in Munich for 25 years and established himself as a famous primo uomo, despite Mozart's criticism.
 Mozart repeatedly referred to dal Prato very sarcastically in his letters to his father as il nostro molto amato castrato Dal Prato (our much-loved castrato dal Prato) and in late 1780 describes him as "shoddy".
 In another letter he insists that dal Prato ha cantato in modo vergognoso (sang in a shameful way), and even considered calling the castrato Ceccarelli, whom Mozart despised, from Salzburg to take over as Idamante.
 Mozart did not think dal Prato would be able to finish rehearsals, let alone perform.
 He describes dal Prato as "rotten through and through", and says that he has "no notion how to sing a cadenza effectively", adding that "I have to teach him everything, as though he had started yesterday."
 The singing of the recitatives was ruined by the tenor Anton Raaff (in the title role) and by dal Prato, and he said they were the worst actors he had ever come across.